lino-framework/lino/docs/dev/apps.rst

 This is why the above code calls the :setting:`is_abstract_model` method.
 The implementation of this method has evolved in time.
-The first implementation used a simple set of strings in a class attribute of :class:`ad.Site`.
+The first implementation used a simple set of strings in a class attribute of :class:`lino.core.site_def.Site`.
 That might have been a standard Django setting.
 But as things got more and more complex, it became difficult to define this manually.
 And it was redundant because every app *does* know which library models it is going to override.
 But how to load that information from an app before actually importing it?
 I then discovered that Django doesn't use the :file:`__init__.py` files of installed apps.
-And of course I was lucky to have a :class:`ad.Site` class which is being *instantiated* before `settings` have finished to load...
+And of course I was lucky to have a :class:`lino.core.site_def.Site` class which is being *instantiated* before `settings` have finished to load...